EliMRLS/prework/Readme.txt

 -Finish by adding a title to your <header> and a signature to your <footer>.

 Keep it simple.
 Focus more on good HTML structure and less on CSS styling for now.
 We’ll cover that later.

+<<GOOGLE CLONE>>

+Let's copy the layout of a page we all know and love: http://www.google.com.

+For this exercise treat the search box as a simple <div>.
+Don't forget to add the borders and the microphone inside it. ;)

+Also, it's okay for the <footer> to not stick perfectly to the bottom of the browser like Google's does.